he, him, his

 Meet Clyde

 I'm Clyde.
-I'm a white settler and a trans man who uses he, him, and his pronouns.
-I was born on treaty lands in Anishinaabe territory of the Council of Three Fires: the Ojibway, Odawa, and Potawatomi Nations, in a place called Wawiiatanong Ziibi, nearby Bkejwanong or Walpole Island First Nation.
+I'm a non-Indigenous white settler and a trans man who uses he, him, and his pronouns.
+I was born on treaty land in Anishinaabe territory of the Council of Three Fires: the Ojibway, Odawa, and Potawatomi Nations, in a place called Wawiiatanong Ziibi, nearby Bkejwanong or Walpole Island First Nation.
 Then I moved, and in high school, I lived on unceded lands that the Atfalati-Kalapuya, Chinook, Mollala, and Cowlitz Nations are related to, nearby the Confederated Tribes of Grand Ronde.
 I did not have a relationship with these lands or their Nations.
 I was raised in a violent settler church until I was 19 years old.

 When I was 19 years old, my life changed direction.
 I met people who introduced me to Indigenous worldviews and Black trans feminism.
 I began supporting Black community organizers, Indigenous land defenders, and harm reduction projects.
 When I was 26 years old, I learned that I am a trans man and that I needed to transition.